nabeelarif/nabeelarif-backup.github.io/_posts/2016-03-24-oclint-xcode-tutorial.md

 ---
 {% include _toc.html %}

 In a hurry to do things fast and meet monster deadlines, developers keep the book of best practices aside and start coding.
-The result can lead to unexpected behavior in your project along with highlty unmanaged code.
+The result can lead to unexpected behavior in your project along with highly unmanaged code.
 Start following best practices of coding, with time it will become a habit.

 Even the experienced programmers sometimes can't foresee the issues embedded in their code.

 OCLint comes with a huge list of options which are way too lengthy anc can't be covered in a single reading.
-In this tutorial we will cover best configurations suggeted by OCLint documentation for XCode project.
+In this tutorial we will cover best configurations suggested by OCLint documentation for XCode project.

 #About OCLint
 <!--OCLInt stands for ??, developed by person company.-->

 [OCLint](http://oclint.org/) is a static analyzer for C, C++ and objective c.
 The [documentation](http://docs.oclint.org/en/stable/) to kick off your relationship with OCLint is huge and you will be jumping from one page to another in pursuit of something, something digestible.
 In this tutorial our goal is to Install, Integrate & View Analysis report of OCLint in XCode objective-c project.

-#Prerequisiste
+#Prerequisite
 - [Homebrew](http://brew.sh/)
 - [xctool](https://github.com/facebook/xctool)
 - XCode